FACULTY FELLOW PROGRAM

 Each year an RFP is issued to select 1-2 Faculty Fellows to work with the STEM Center on a program during the next academic year.
 For further information about applying please see this page.

-- Gateway Teen Science Café – Teen-directed monthly conversations about hot topics in science and engineering, held in an informal setting.
+Teen-directed monthly conversations about hot topics in science and engineering held in an informal setting are the focus of the Gateway Teen Science Café.
 Program evaluation is examining impact on students’ interest in and attitudes towards STEM.
 Funded by the National Science Foundation through Science Education Solutions, Inc.

-- Motivations in EarthCaching – This research on informal science learning is examining why people participate in the EarthCache program and what they learn.
-Funded by the SIUE STEP program.
+This research on informal science learning is examining why people participate in the EarthCache program and what they learn.
+This project is funded by the SIUE STEP (Seed Grants for Transformational & Exploratory Projects) program.

-- Maximizing Mentor Effectiveness – Research is examining the best approaches for training mentors to effectively inspire and motivate middle school students as they participate in Botball robotics competitions.
-Funded by a National Science Foundation ITEST grant.
+This research is examining the best approaches for training mentors to effectively inspire and motivate middle school students as they participate in Botball robotics competitions.
+Funded by a National Science Foundation ITEST (Innovative Technology Experiences for Students and Teachers) grant.

-- William Frederick Graebe Sr. STEM Classroom at the East St. Louis Charter School – The STEM Center led the design of a high-technology classroom designed to teach students STEM in a way that integrates 21st Century job skills.
-Researchers are studying the effects of the learning environment on instructional practices and student outcomes.
-Funded through a private donation and Herman Miller, Inc.
+The SIUE STEM Center led the design of a high-technology classroom designed for flexibility in teaching and learning STEM in a way that integrates 21st Century skills.
+Researchers are studying the effects of this learning environment on instructional practices and student outcomes.
+View the classroom’s dedication here.
+This study is funded through a private donation and Herman Miller, Inc.

 Please click here for an archive of prior years’ work.